 Andrew Johnson was the 17th U.S. President, following the assassination of President Abraham Lincoln.
 Johnson presided over the Reconstruction era in the four years following the Civil War.
-His position favoring the white South came under heavy political attack and his vetoes of civil rights bills embroiled him in a bitter dispute with Radical Republicans, ultimately resulting in him becoming the first President to be impeached, though he was found not guilty.
+His position favoring the white South came under heavy political attack.
+His vetoes of civil rights bills embroiled him in a bitter dispute with Radical Republicans, ultimately resulting in him becoming the first President to be impeached.
+However, he was found to be not guilty.

 While in Greenville, he began to participate in debates at the local academy and later organized a worker’s party that elected him as an alderman in 1829.
 He served in this position until he was elected Greenville Mayor in 1833.
-Just two years later, he was elected to the Tennessee House of Representatives, but after serving just one term, he was defeated for re-election.
+He was elected to the Tennessee House of Representatives just two years later, but after serving just one term, he was defeated for re-election.

 During the secession crisis, Johnson remained in the Senate even when Tennessee seceded, which made him a hero in the North and a traitor in the eyes of most Southerners.
 In 1862, President Abraham Lincoln appointed him Military Governor of Tennessee, and Johnson used the state as a laboratory for Reconstruction.
 In 1864, Johnson was given the second place on the Republican ticket, partly to reward him for his fidelity to the Union cause in the seceding state of Tennessee, and partly to save the Republican Party from the reproach of being called “sectional” in again choosing both its candidates from Northern states, as it had done in 1856 and 1860.